Managing Medicines for a Person With Alzheimer's

-There are five medicines available to treat Alzheimer’s disease.
-It’s important to understand that none of these medicines can cure or stop the disease.
-What they can do, for some people, is help slow down certain problems, such as memory loss.
-Slowing down memory loss can allow many people with Alzheimer’s disease to be more comfortable and independent for a longer time.
+Several prescription drugs are approved by the U.S. Food and Drug Administration (FDA) to help manage symptoms in people with Alzheimer’s disease.
+For some people, these medications may help slow down certain problems, such as memory loss.
+Slowing down memory loss can allow many people with Alzheimer's disease to be more comfortable and independent for a longer time.

 Many people with Alzheimer's disease also have other medical conditions such as diabetes, high blood pressure, or heart disease.
 They may take different medicines for these conditions.
 It's important to track all the medicines they take and take the list with you to every visit to a doctor.

 For information about paying for medications, see Saving Money on Medicines.